 There are no official hiking trails at the Park, although the surrounding Ragged Wilderness Area offers maintained trails.
 Horseback riders and cross-country skiers can still access the park along the shore of the lake.
 It should be noted that nothing is groomed in the park and pets are welcome.

 Boating: Water skiing, boat fishing, and general recreation are the main water activities on the 337-acre reservoir.
 Motorboats, sailboards, and other personal watercraft are permitted.
 More boating can be found about forty minutes south at Crawford State Park.

 Camping: There are 2 campgrounds with 13 non-electric, basic camping sites.
 All campsites have picnic tables, fire rings, and nearby vault toilets.
 There is no drinking water in the park, so make sure to pack wisely.
 There is a nightly fee to camp at both sites.

 - Spruce Campground – Located in a wooded area next to a stream.

 - Hawsapple Campground – Closer to the boat ramp, located just above the stream.

-- Lake is known for outstanding northern pike fishing.
-It’s best from late June through August.
-Ice fishing is not permitted.
+Fishing: The reservoir is known for outstanding northern pike fishing as well as trout.
+It’s best from late June through August and ice fishing is not permitted.